fixm-ccb/fixm-user-manual-4.3.0-testing/docs/ats-message-to-fixm-mapping/translating-ffice-fixm-messages-to-ats-messages.md

 Universal Time (UTC).
 Likewise, FIXM requires times to be expressed in UTC.

-A constraint is placed on class `Base.Types.Time`, the class used to represent all date/time values in FIXM, such that only UTC times can be expressed.
+A constraint is placed on class `Base.Types.DateTimeUtc`, the class used to represent most date/time values in FIXM, such that only UTC times can be expressed.
 The constraint mandates that the time zone is `Z`.

 Example: 20<sup>th</sup> July 1969 at 20:18UTC is expressed as

-`1969-07-20T20:18:00.000Z`
+`1969-07-20T20:18:00Z`

-In ATS messages, times are expressed in hours and minutes only, while FIXM supports seconds and fractions of seconds.
-When converting FIXM to ATS message content, seconds should be truncated.
+In ATS messages, times are expressed in hours and minutes only, while FIXM supports seconds and, in some cases, fractions of seconds.
+When converting FIXM to ATS message content, times should be truncated to only include hours and minutes.

 ##### Date of Flight